Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 - Pressure Mats Detect intruders stepping on a floor.

-What is a Tamper on an Alarm System?
+What Is a Tamper on an Alarm System?

-A basic alarm system uses 6 core cable for connection to sensors, 1 pair for power, 1 pair for tamper and 1 pair for the microswitches in sensors which open when the sensor is triggered.
+A basic wired alarm system uses 6 core cable for connection to sensors, 1 pair for power, 1 pair for tamper and 1 pair for the microswitches in sensors which open when the sensor is triggered.
 Sensors are typically powered by 12 volts DC.
 If several sensors are used per loop, the microswitches can be wired in series.
 One core of the cable travels outwards from the alarm panel to all the sensors, and another core of the cable returns to the panel to complete the circuit, similarly for the tamper circuit.

 A tamper or 24 hr circuit consists of a pair of tamper cores in the alarm cable and momentary tamper switches in sensors, the alarm panel, junction boxes and sounders.
 These switches are maintained in a closed position by lids/covers on sensors and other components of the system.
 If anyone removes a lid while the alarm is unarmed, or cuts a cable, (cutting through the pair of tamper wires) a warning sounder will indicate this situation (but the exterior sounder may not activate).
 If the alarm is armed, the main sounder will activate.